spring-projects/spring-net/readme.txt

-THE SPRING.NET FRAMEWORK, Release 1.2.0  (November 10, 2008)
+THE SPRING.NET FRAMEWORK, Release 1.3.0RC1  (July 31, 2009)
 --------------------------------------------------------------------
 http://www.springframework.net/

 1. INTRODUCTION

-The 1.2 release of Spring.NET contains
+The 1.3.0RC release of Spring.NET contains

      * A full featured Inversion of Control container
      * An Aspect Oriented Programming framework
      * Expression Language for lightweight scripting
      * UI-agnostic validation framework
      * ASP.NET Framework
        - Dependency Injection for pages and user controls, bi-directional data binding, and more.
      * Declarative transaction management abstraction
        - Declarative transaction management via use of common XML configuration and attributes across different transaction APIs
      * ADO.NET framework
        - Simplifies use of ADO.NET.
 DAO support classes and integration with Spring's declarative transaction management functionality
      * Portable Service Abstractions
        - Export plain .NET objects via .NET Remoting, Web Service or .NET Serviced Component and create client side proxies based on endpoint URL and service interface.
      * NHibernate Integation
        - NHibernate 1.0 and 1.2 integration to simplify use of NHibernate and participate in Spring's declarative transaction management functionality.
      * ASP.NET AJAX Integration
        - Exporter to expose plain object on which Dependency Injection and AOP have been applied to JavaScript.
      * NUnit integration
        - Provides Dependency Injection of test cases and Spring container loading and caching. .
 Data access and transaction management features aid with integration testing.
      * WCF integration
        - Provides Dependency Injection and applicatin of AOP advice to WCF services